 - Lonelyplanet.com is another good site that provides a simple summary of cultural and historical sites

-that can be found in and around Rome and Italy.
+in and around Rome and Italy.

-other European cities as well.
+other European cities.

 - The Eurail Italy Pass is dedicated to train travel in Italy.
 The pass offers discounts for the Correr Museum,